 The first, anonymous, edition of Querelle de Brest was published in a limited edition of 525 copies in November 1947 by Paul Morihien.
 A second clandestine edition of 1,850 unillustrated copies followed a month later.

 The best English translation of Querelle of Brest is that by Gregory Streatham, published by Faber.

 As well as the full set of twenty-nine of Cocteau illustrations, we have included a further two dozen Cocteau sketches from the same period which are in a similar style, several of them clearly alternative – and in some cases more explicit – versions of the published drawings.
-They all appear in a 2012 blog post about Querelle de Brest by a French blogger posting as Fred’s Museum; you can find the post (in French) here.
-Fred has also written about other aspects of Cocteau’s art, and about French homoeroticism in general.
+They all appear in a 2012 blog post about Querelle de Brest by French blogger Fred.
+A posting as ‘Uniformes et Stereotypes’; you can find the post (in French) here.
+The same blogger has also written about other aspects of Cocteau’s art, and about French homoeroticism in general.